Why Does My Anxiety Nausea Happen And Is It Real?

 What Are The Symptoms Of Anxiety Nausea

 Vomiting isn't fun, and it's only the more severe anxiety nausea responses that will get this far.
-For most people, it's just a feeling, or even some dry heaving without actually being sick.
-If you're actually vomiting you may also get symptoms of dehydration.
+For most people, it's just a feeling, or even some dry heaving without being sick.
+If you're vomiting you may also get symptoms of dehydration.
 When your body is about to vomit it prepares itself by producing excess saliva in the mouth to protect the teeth from the stomach acid when it comes up.
 You may also have a few "practice" dry heaves that let you know things are about to come up.

 Treating Anxiety Nausea At Home

 Most of the time you can deal with anxiety nausea at home since the symptoms will pass once you're feeling calmer.
 If you can, avoid the things that are making you stressed or cut down your exposure to them as much as possible.
 Take measures that help you to feel calmer.
 For example, breathing exercises, listening to music, taking a bath, or exercising.
 There are lots of things you can do to bring your stress levels down even if you can't avoid what's making you feel anxiety.

 Jogging and exercise work well because they tire your muscles out which forces them to relax and releases endorphins.
 Endorphins help you feel good and improve your mood while your adrenaline levels will deplete more quickly which controls your anxiety.
 Physical exercise also regulates your hormone levels and can lead to more balanced body chemical levels to reduce your daily anxiety and overall anxiety levels, so you may not even need any other treatment.